simonesan-afk/CV-Praetorian-Guard/README.md

 # 📖 OVERVIEW

-PRAETOR v5.5 is an advanced system prompt for Large Language Models such as **ChatGPT, Claude, and Gemini**.
+PRAETOR v5.5 is an advanced system prompt for Large Language Models.

 Developed by **SIMONE NESPOLO**, it acts as a heuristic engine to analyze the alignment between a **Curriculum Vitae (CV)** and a **Job Description (JD)**.